Ōarai Kashima Line: History

 The line opened on 14 March 1985 between Mito and Kita-Kashima (now Kashima Soccer Stadium) stations.

 Freight operations over the line commenced from 1 November 1989, but were discontinued from 16 March 1996.

 Wanman driver-only operation began on the line from 1 April 2001.

+In popular culture

+The railway is seen in a couple of episodes in the popular anime "Girls und Panzer," most notably in episode 7, "Up Next is Anzio", after the Anglerfish team visits the grandmother of teammate Mako Reizei.
+The next time we see the railway is in Episode 11 when the two car train is seen pulling several flatcars with the teams tanks enroute to the finals match with Kuromuromine.

+Taking advantage of the animes popularity and Ōarai becoming an "anime pilgrimage" site, the railway operates a "Girls und Panzer" themed train, with various cars featuring the characters of the show.